Sat Jun 1 22:24:43 2024

 }

-Looking at main
+Looking at main, sexp_make_eval_context and

-create and destroy a "context", which
+sexp_destroy_context create and destroy a "context", which

 manages the heap and VM state.
 The meaning of the arguments is